E235 series: SaHa E235-500/-4600 series cars

 The car on the right is a SaHa E235-4600 series car, modified from a SaHa E231-4600 series car.
-The rain gutter on the right car is of an older design and protrudes from the side of the car, unlike that on the left.
+Its rain gutter uses the older design and protrudes from the side of the car, unlike that of the car on the left.

-The car 10 position on the E235-0 series trains has a slightly different door spacing, to more closely align with the driver cab of 10-car Keihin–Tōhoku Line trains, which sometimes have to share platforms with Yamanote Line trains during track maintenance.
-In 48 of the 50 sets, car 10 is a SaHa E235-4600 series car, and externally appear different from the other cars.
-These cars were originally built in 2010–2011 as SaHa E231-4600 series cars (and were built to E233 series standards), and were modified to E235 specifications when the E231-500 series was withdrawn from the Yamanote Line.
-The remaining two sets, sets 4 and 5, have a new build SaHa E235-500 series car in the car 10 position, in order to allow for a more reasonable 90-day timeframe for modification works on the remaining cars (as it would have been difficult to perform the modifications in 45 days).
+The tenth car in E235-0 series trainsets has a slightly different door spacing to align more closely with the driver's cab of the ten-car Keihin–Tōhoku Line trains, which sometimes share platforms with Yamanote Line trains.
+In 48 of the 50 trainsets, the tenth car is a SaHa E235-4600 series car, which has several external differences from the other cars.
+These cars were originally built in 2010–2011 as SaHa E231-4600 series cars to E233 series standards.
+They were subsequently modified to E235 series specifications when the E231-500 series trains were withdrawn from the Yamanote Line.

+The remaining two trainsets, sets 4 and 5, use newly built SaHa E235-500 series cars in the tenth position.
+These cars were introduced to allow the modification of the remaining cars to be completed within a 90-day period, as completing the work within 45 days was considered impractical.